11 Tips to Maximize Your Car’s Resale Value

 There are several ways to increasing a car’s market value so you can claim for a higher asking price come selling time.
 Don’t forget that most of these things need to begin as soon as you bought the car, so don’t put them off even if selling is far from your mind right now.

 1. Observe Proper Maintenance of the Car

 If you want to keep most of the car’s value by the time you sell it, you should properly maintain the vehicle from day one.
-Like most things in life, big things accumulate from small things.
-Without proper maintenance, you could neglect the signs that your car needs repairs until the problem is way worse (and more expensive).
+Without proper maintenance, you could miss the signs that your car needs repairs until the problem is way worse (and more expensive).
 However, with appropriate and regular maintenance, you’ll be able to spot issues early on before things get out of control.

 2. Mind Your Mileage

-Driving long-distance across state borders?
-You might want to re-consider your transportation options.
+Driving long-distance across multiple states?
+You might want to reconsider.
 The more miles you put into the car, the faster it depreciates.
-The Department of Transportation states that the average mileage for a car is at 13,500.
-If you drive significantly more miles than this, you will lose some of the car’s value and several dollars off its asking price.
+The Department of Transportation states that the average annual mileage for a car is roughly 13,500 per year.
+This ranges from 7,000 to 15,000 depending on your age group, but if you drive significantly more than this, your car will worth less than the average market price when you try to sell it.

 3. Keep It Clean (Inside & Out)

 Keeping the car clean before you sell it is one of the best ways to improve its market value.
 Clean the car in and out keeps it aesthetically and cosmetically-pleasing at every angle.
 Fortunately, you don’t even have to spend a lot to achieve a neat-looking vehicle.
 With some elbow grease and non-abrasive cleaning products, your car will look like it just came off the showroom floor after a few hours of work.